zylaws1/MeetingScheduler/README.md

     This is a private android project for ANU comp2100 group assignment 2020 semester1.
-    The original requirement of the project can be accessed from here: https://cs.anu.edu.au/courses/comp2100/assessments/02-project/
+    The original requirement of the project can be accessed from: https://cs.anu.edu.au/courses/comp2100/assessments/02-project/